SciML/NonlinearSolve.jl/docs/src/solvers/nonlinear_system_solvers.md

 [`SimpleTrustRegion`](@ref) are implementations which are specialized for small equations.
 They are non-allocating on static arrays and thus really well-optimized for small systems, thus usually outperforming the other methods when such types are used for `u0`.
+Additionally, these solvers can be used inside GPU kernels.
+See [PSOGPU.jl](https://github.com/SciML/PSOGPU.jl) for an example of this.

 ## Full List of Methods